MustardChef/WSABuilds/README.md

 ## Installation

-> Note: If you have a non-MagiskOnWSA WSA installed, you must [completely uninstall](#uninstallation) it to use MagiskOnWSA
+> Note: If you have the official WSA installed, you must [completely uninstall](#uninstallation) it to use MagiskOnWSA

-> Note: If you have MagiskOnWSA Android 11 installed, you must [completely uninstall](#uninstallation) it to update to Android 12.1

-> Note: If you have MagiskOnWSA Android 12.1 installed, you must delete the WSA folder you extracted for it.
+> Note: If you already have MagiskOnWSA installed, you must delete the WSA folder you extracted for it.
 This will not remove user data

 1. Go to the [Releases page](https://github.com/PeterNjeim/MagiskOnWSA/releases)
 2. In the latest release, go to the Assets section and download the WSA version of your choosing (do not download "Source code")